adhityaraar/GA-AI-Workshop/README.md

-# Building  Apps with Streamlit
+# Building  your GenAI Apps with Streamlit

+Make sure you have the Python and Conda installation first before going to below step!

 # HuggingFace API Setup
 1. Sign In or Sign Up on [Click](https://huggingface.co/).